DoubleDeez/MDFramework/README.md

 In no particular order:
 * Ability to enable command prompt in release builds
 * Command prompt auto-complete with help text
-* Ability to call console commands on the server from the client
 * UI management framework
 * Enable only specific instances of profile logging (rather than the entire system on/off)
 * Save system (Serialize a class to file)